Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 Caribbean for this trip, she was supposed to be assigned a Specialist to

 signing up quickly.
-So Marla dealt with whoever answered the phone to take
+So Marla had to deal with whoever answered the phone to take

 became frustrated because she was new to this and kept getting different